 St. Croix Lutheran offers vocalists numerous opportunities to practice and improve their God-given talents.
-Led by director Casey Pufahl, SCL choral students enjoy learning a variety of genres from sacred to pop and popular movie soundtracks.
+Led by director Mike Marquardt, SCL choral students enjoy learning a variety of genres from sacred to pop and popular movie soundtracks.
 Combining quality with fun keeps the vocalists enthusiastic about learning, and choral and instrumental groups offer five to six concerts throughout the school year as well as participate in special events like our annual Veterans and Memorial Day celebrations.

 Click here for the music department calendar.